RimuQMC/Gutzwiller.jl/README.md

 When the Hamiltonian is too large to store its full basis in memory, we can use variational QMC to sample addresses from the Hilbert space and evaluate their energy at the same time.
-An important paramter we have tune is the number `steps`.
+An important parameter we have to tune is the number `steps`.
 More steps will give us a better approximation of the energy, but take longer to evaluate.
 Not taking enough samples can also result in producing a biased result.
 Consider the following.